 Abbe Ramanan | Clean Energy States Alliance

 From 2017 to 2020, Connecticut, Minnesota, New Mexico, Oregon, Rhode Island, and the District of Columbia worked with CESA to develop and implement innovative strategies for expanding access to solar for low-to-moderate income (LMI) households and communities.
-The United States Department of Energy (DOE) Solar Energy Technologies Office provided a financial award to fund this work.

 An original objective of this State Energy Strategies project was to expand market penetration of solar PV among LMI residents and communities, and this objective was certainly met.
 Over 30,000 LMI households have received or will receive the benefits of LMI solar.
 In addition, the work of the project team yielded a deeper understanding of the unique challenges of LMI solar and of ways to meet those challenges.